Tr736/ClearScoreTest/README.md

 The app supports ALL rotations and appears to function well.
 However, it is designed for portrait and more work would be required to move UIElements.

 Every class should be marked final.
 Im not a fan of inherritance and avoid it where possible.
 Ive marked some items as internal.
 I understand that this is default but I believe in being explicit.
-Sometimes I forget this so you may find where ive missed this and the same goes for private properties.
+Sometimes I forget this so you may find instances where it's missed along with the odd property thats marked private.

+Ive adopted Combine and Async/Await, working with a ObjC/Swift code base, I found it quite refreshing and fun to use.
+You will find ive used it sparingly.
+All too often ive seen RXSwift painted everywhere and its a royal pain to debug and work with.